Kitwaii/jep-integration/README.md

 > - Simple JEP execution
 > - Send and retrieve data from Python
+> - Calling Java class in Python as a usual Python import

 ### Examples with ImageJ

 > - Get ImageJ version from Python
 > - Open an image
 > - More to come

+### Misc

+> - Example of a custom function in Python to import classes/objects from a package path
+    >
+- This case is created to know how JEP could be integrated in the jimport function of SciJava